ezpublishlegacyprojects/easyadmin/trunk/extension/easyadmin/doc/readme.txt

 -------------------------------

 2.1 Quick add

+(within a full/line... tpl ie where $node is defined) {include uri="design:easyadmin/add.tpl"}

+else, if you want to set a different parentnodeid than the current node

 {include uri="design:easyadmin/add.tpl" parentnodeid=$node.node_id RedirectAfterPublish=concat("content/view/full/",$node.node_id)|ezurl()}

 This add a button, when you click on it, you can write the name of the content, set its class and publish it.